replikativ/datahike/doc/distributed.md

 # Distribution

-Datahike supports two types of distributed access, either *distribution of data* or *distribution of computation*.
+Datahike supports two types of distributed access, *distribution of data* or *distribution of computation*.
 Distribution of data means that you can access data sources in a distributed index space, while distribution of computation means that you send requests for things to be evaluated to another machine.

 # Distributed Index Space (DIS)

-Datahike has a similar memory model to [datomic](https://datomic.com) , which is build on distributed persistent indices.
+Datahike has a similar memory model to [Datomic](https://datomic.com) , which is build on distributed persistent indices.
 But while Datomic requires active connections to the transactor, Datahike works with lightweight connections that do not require communication by default.